vitaut/vitaut.net/_posts/2012-12-15-making-string-formatting-fast.md

 accepts arguments through overloaded operator `<<` and the formatting is performed in the destructor of this temporary object.

-Here is an annotated example that uses the format library:
+Here is an annotated example that uses the C++ Format library:

 {% highlight c++ %}
    fmt::Format("{0}-{1}") << std::string("X") << 37;